JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7920 days**.

-And here is a just a random fact -  **Over 20 million BluBlocker sunglasses have been sold since its debut in 1986.
-They now come in over 100 different styles**.
+And here is a just a random fact -  **The most popular treat for Halloween trick-or-treaters are candy bars with Snickers being the most popular**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)